Question

 Answer

-Some commands, such as rm, are only able to process so much data.
-If you have a directory with several hundred thousand files or more, rm will likely not be able to remove this properly.
+Some commands, such as rm, can only process so much data.
+If you have a directory with several hundred thousand files or more, rm will likely be unable to remove this properly.
+To perform that work, you would need to turn to the "find" command, which can make use of the "delete" flag to search for files and remove them.